Online identity: Online personal identity

+It is customary for individuals to appropriately portray themselves on social networking platforms.
+By accurate, it does not imply a "True Self".
+Digitally mediated identity performance represents a specific version of the self, just like all other identity performance contexts.

 Online social identity

 Identity expression and identity exposure

 The social web, i.e. the usage of the web to support the social process, represents a space in which people have the possibility to express and expose their identity in a social context.
 For example, people define their identity explicitly by creating user profiles in social network services such as Facebook or LinkedIn and online dating services.
 By expressing opinions on blogs and other social media, they define more tacit identities.

 The disclosure of a person's identity may present certain issues related to privacy.
 Many people adopt strategies that help them control the disclosure of their personal information online.
 Some strategies require users to invest considerable effort.

 The emergence of the concept of online identity has raised many questions among academics.
 Social networking services and online avatars have complicated the concept of identity.
 Academia has responded to these emerging trends by establishing domains of scholarly research such as technoself studies, which focuses on all aspects of human identity in technological societies.